NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Baseline model construction for UV to radio cm spectral energy distribution

 For the determination of whether our physical parameters are robust, we examined the distributions of reduced $\chi^{2}$s saved for each physical parameter.
-All parameters investigated display an unambiguous minimum with a single concentration of solutions and therefore, the best-fit model can be considered to be statistically unique over the grid covered.
-No secondary minima or extended plateaus are observed, which indicates that the degeneracies between parameters (stellar mass, dust mass and SFR) are small.
+All parameters investigated exhibit a clear minimum at a single solution concentration; therefore, the best-fit model can be considered statistically unique within the covered grid.
+No secondary minima or extended plateaus are observed, indicating that the degeneracies among parameters (stellar and dust masses, SFR) are small.
 While the wider distributions in $\mathrm{SFR}$ and $L_{\star,\mathrm{old}}$ can be attributed to the correlation between recent SFR activity and dust attenuation among spiral galaxies.
 These tests show that the selected \textsc{CIGALE} configuration has adequate grid resolution and that the inferred parameters are well-constrained and physically motivated.